ionic-team/stencil-site/versioned_docs/version-v2/config/overview.md

 Developers are responsible for determining whether or not they choose to serve sourcemaps in each environment their components are served and implementing their decision accordingly.

+When omitted or set to `false`, sourcemaps will not be generated.

 ## srcDir